Kezar Stadium: Demolition and reconstruction

 With pending demolition, the bleacher planks of Kezar Stadium were sold off to fans at a party in April 1989.
 In June, the stadium was demolished and rebuilt with a much smaller seating capacity of 10,000.
 The upgrades included an eight-lane, all-weather track and a grass athletic infield suitable for soccer, football, and lacrosse.

 During the reconstruction, the field and track configurations were shifted several degrees counterclockwise, to move the stadium away from Frederick Street.
 The evidence for this can be seen by examining photos of the tunnel entrance at the east end of the field, which used to be exactly on the long axis of the track.
 A replica of the original concrete arch bearing the name "Kezar Stadium" was built on the west side of the stadium as a tribute to the original structure.
 A plaque of NFL Hall of Famer Bob St. Clair, a San Francisco native who played 11 pro seasons (1953–63) with the 49ers, plus his high school (S.F.
 Poly) and most of his college career (USF) at Kezar Stadium, is built into the replica arch.

 2014–2015 renovation

-Kezar Stadium was closed for renovations from September 29, 2014, until March 13, 2015.
-The $3.2-million renovation included the replacement of the running track surface, new entry walk paving, upgraded sound system, new perimeter walkways and curbs, installation of new Mondo running track surface and striping for nine 42” lanes.
+Kezar Stadium was closed for renovations from September 2014 until March 2015.
+The $3.2-million renovation included new entry walk paving, upgraded sound system, new perimeter walkways and curbs, installation of new Mondo running track surface, and striping for nine 42” lanes.
 In addition, 1,000 historic Candlestick Park seats were installed for the public to enjoy.
 The renovation was funded by the city's Capital Planning General Fund.
 Mayor Edwin M. Lee helped re-open the stadium with a warm-up run.

 In December 2016, 4,000 additional historic Candlestick seats were acquired and installed at Kezar.
 The seats were paid for by the San Francisco Deltas as a part of a $1-million improvement the team agreed upon to make use of the stadium.